 • SAP's work is discussed at the Scottish Committee for Orthopaedics and Trauma (SCOT) and new developments are presented to orthopaedic surgeons at the annual SCOT meeting.

-The Scottish Arthroplasty Project now produces national reports on a biennial basis, in order to allow developmental work on closer analyses of Scottish arthroplasty data.
-The 2014 national report is available here:
+The Scottish Arthroplasty Project now produces national reports on an annual basis.
+The 2016 national report is available here:

 All previous reports are available to download here.